Meninblack007/react_native_bootcamp21/README.md

 ### Building the App

-We can build the react-native application either using `react cli` or by manually running platform specific scripts.
+We can build the react-native application either using `react native cli` or by manually running platform specific scripts.

-#### Using react cli
+#### Using react native cli

 ```
 react-native run-android // run android app